Ian M. Thom

-Ian M. Thom (born 1952) is a Canadian curator, author, and art historian, well-known for his exhibitions and major catalogues and books on Canadian Art and international art.
+Ian M. Thom (born 1952) is a Canadian curator, author, and art historian, well known for his exhibitions and major catalogues and books on Canadian Art and international art.
 In his 30-year duration (broken twice by appointments elsewhere) at the Vancouver Art Gallery (he retired in 2018), his unceasing dedication to Canadian art and the Vancouver Art Gallery collection, has contributed to better understanding the achievements of Canadian and world art.

 Career

 Thom was born in Vancouver and received his B.A. and M.A. from the University of British Columbia in the late 1960s-early 1970s.
-Interested in art, he volunteered in the Vancouver Art Gallery (VAG) when Doris Shadbolt was the chief curator.
+Interested in art, he volunteered at the Vancouver Art Gallery (VAG) when Doris Shadbolt was the chief curator.
 She became his role model.

-Thom`s first job for the VAG was as cataloguer (1976-1977).
+Thom's first job for the VAG was as cataloguer (1976-1977).
 He then became registrar (1977-1978), then left for the Art Gallery of Greater Victoria job of registrar (1978-1979), then curator (1979-1980), acting director (1980), and chief curator (1980-1982).
 From there, he became curator of collections at the McMichael Canadian Art Collection (1982-1988), where among other projects, he published Murals from a Great Canadian Train (1986), organized a show and book of Maria Chapdelaine: Illustrations by Clarence Gagnon, and initiated a David Milne exhibition (completed at the VAG in 1991 along with his book David Milne (Douglas & Mcintyre Ltd and the McMichael Canadian Art Collection).
 He returned to the VAG in 1988 as Senior Curator.
 He retired from the VAG in 2018 and since then, has worked as an independent curator and consultant.
 In 2020, he was granted Emeritus status by the VAG.